Dear TexCare, #1mybookmark

 INFO:

-I've had a really good experience with TexCare Spot Remover:
+I've had a really good experience with TexCare Stain Remover:

-Our brand new car had been given a Pawa treatment for rust.
-A blob had gotten sneaked into the cabin on the fabric upholstery.
-What now?
-Yes, spot remover dissolved in a little bit of hot water I flopped on the spot.
-I let it pull a little, after which I dubbed after with lukewarm water two – three times.
-When the place was dry, the stain was gone!
+Our brand new car had been treated with Pawa rust protection.
+A blob had somehow snuck into the cabin on the fabric upholstery.
+What to do?
+Well, I dabbed Stain Remover dissolved in a little warm water on the spot.
+I let it soak in a little, then dabbed with lukewarm water two to three times.
+When the spot was dry, the stain was gone!

-It was my first bottle of TexCare Stain Remover, now there's always one in the closet.
+That was my first bottle of TexCare Stain Remover, now there's always one in the cupboard.

 D.F.
 Sorø |